This article explains how Checkr’s solutions can make your hiring processes more compliant.

 Checkr is a member of the Professional Background Screening Association (PBSA), the industry trade association for consumer reporting agencies (CRAs).
 The PBSA's accreditation program recognizes consumer reporting agencies for their adherence to the principles below:

 What do you need to comply with, and why?

-All background checks for employment screening are governed by the Fair Credit Reporting Act (FCRA) and comparable state laws.
-Under the FCRA, employment also covers independent contractor and volunteer relationships.
+The Fair Credit Reporting Act (FCRA) and state and local laws govern background checks for employment purposes.
+Under the FCRA, "employment" likely includes independent contractor and volunteer relationships.

 Incorporating guidance from the Equal Employment Opportunity Commission (EEOC), many states and municipalities also have fair hiring laws such as the ones below:

 - Individualized assessment ordinances